Traditional half-timbered houses along canal in La Petite France district, Strasbourg, Alsace, France

 Alsatian half-timbered houses with Strasbourg Cathedral and Petite France quarter, cathedral, and Europe's best Christmas markets.

-Strasbourg, France is a Cool destination perfect for architecture and culture.
+Strasbourg, France is a destination with a cool climate, perfect for Christmas markets and Alsatian cuisine.
 The best time to visit is Apr, May, Jun, Sep, & Dec, when weather conditions are ideal.
-Budget travelers can explore from $102/day, while mid-range trips average $235/day.
+Budget travel costs around $111/day, while mid-range trips average $257/day.
 EU citizens need only ID.

 /day